Programs and Services

 Training and certification to ensure that our communities live in a safe environment.

 A guided volunteer experience for NWT youth at major territorial, national and international events.

-Financial support to assist with the operating costs of youth centers or other community based facilities in the NWT.
+Funding to assist with the operating costs of youth centres or other community-based facilities in the Northwest Territories (NWT)

 This program is geared to people under 25 years of age and is intended for providing specific programs or services to youth.